The approach of the 2020 U.S. presidential election will create an intense political atmosphere.

 Political expression policies provide clarity about acceptable political expression and should outline how a company complies with employment and anti-discrimination laws.

 A political expression policy also creates a legal shield for companies in the case of a hostile workplace or political discrimination complaint.
+Seeking counsel from a labor law firm will help businesses ensure they are in legal compliance.

 “If you're definite and have some rules set out, you stand a better chance.
 The beginning of definiteness is the end of confusion,” Oppel said.
 “If you're definite and have some rules set out, you stand a better chance, you stand a better chance of prevailing in any kind of litigation or maybe even preventing it.”